- Basic Information

 - Authors’ Rights and Responsibilities

 - Published texts are written and submitted exclusively in English; all of them are selected and submitted to double-blind peer reviews by the journal’s reviewers.
-The list of Acta Ludologica’s reviewers is available on the journal’s website.
+The list of Acta Ludologica’s reviewers is available on the journal’s website (see Reviewers).
 The editors of Acta Ludologica fully respect the scholarly principles of ensuring relevance of formal and content aspects of the published texts via the set criteria.
 Submitted texts offer thorough theoretical outlines of the given issues based on the citation of appropriate information sources and use of corresponding theoretical and methodological approaches.
 All texts should express originality and innovation in relation to the elaborated themes and scientific problems.

 - The authors and co-authors publishing their work in Acta Ludologica are, as a general rule, academics, scholars, researchers and gaming sector professionals.